KAISAK1/Basic-codes/README.md

-These are all the codes i made while learning.
+These are all the codes I made while learning and watching tutorials